TimurNurlygayanov/greek_dict/README.md

 9) [DONE] Add space between headers "My List" and Words Lists
 10) [DONE] Fix styling of "Add New Words List" widget
 11) Add feature to import others people words lists?
+12) Add "Dialogs" game mode where user selects a topic and chats with AI about the topic in Greek
+13) Do not show pre-defined words lists in scenario when user adds word to the lists
+14)